rahuljsaliaan/Data-Structures-and-Algorithms--JavaScript/Data-Structures/Data_Structures.md

 2. **Linked List**: Each element is a separate object that contains a reference (or link) to the next object in the list.
 [More on Linked List](/Data-Structures/Linked-List/Linked_List.md)
 3. **Stack**: A LIFO (Last In First Out) data structure.
 [More on Stack](/Data-Structures/Stack/Stack.md)
 4. **Queue**: A FIFO (First In First Out) data structure.
 5. **Tree**: A data structure where each element is attached to one (or more than one) other elements in a parent-child relationship.
+[More on Trees](/Data-Structures/Trees/Trees.md)
 6. **Graph**: A collection of nodes or vertices, where each node or vertex is connected by a edge.
 7. **Hashing**: A data structure that implements an associative array abstract data type, a structure that can map keys to values.